STAN 'JIMMY' HARTIGAN

 All that said, by the end of the 1948 British Championships the club had taken nine out of nine available medals in the individual events and regained the British Relay Championship.
 Although part of the winning relay team, however, Hartigan failed to take individual gold.
 He came up short against an in form Alf Martin finishing second and third in both the One Mile and Five Mile Championships.
 In the Southern Counties Championship on Herne Bay again Hartigan was just pipped for victory, this time by local skater Reg Smyth.
 Despite 1948 not being his most successful year domestically the season was not yet over and in September that year Hartigan was called up to represent Great Britain at the forthcoming World Championships in Monfalcone, Italy.

-1948 WORLD TEAM SELECTION TRIALS AT LONDON WALL - NOTE THE BOMB DAMAGED BUILDINGS
+1948 WORLD TEAM SELECTION TRIALS AT BOMB DAMAGED LONDON WALL / MOORGATE

 STAN HARTIGAN LEADS (WHITE SHIRT)